 - A collaborative partnership between Cranfield University and the University of Oxford.

 Cranfield Industrial Partnership PhD Scholarships Scheme (CIPPS)

-For potential industry clients and non-governmental organisations (NGO) wishing to sponsor PhD research projects in the area of their interests, Cranfield offers an Industrial Partnership PhD Scholarships Scheme.
+For potential industry clients and non-governmental organisations (NGO) wishing to sponsor PhD research projects in the area of their interests, Cranfield offers an Industrial Partnership PhD Scholarships scheme.
 This allows industry to help develop their employees, giving them the most relevant and current knowledge in their sector.
 It also significantly reduces the PhD sponsorship costs from industrial/NGO clients.
 Under the Scheme, the University covers full student fees and partially covers student stipend.

 The scheme is now open for projects to start in the next academic year.
-As an industrial partner, if you wish to participate in the scheme, please get in touch with one of our academic staff in Energy Doctor Training Programme to discuss potential project ideas and the level of matched funding.
+As an industrial partner, if you wish to participate in the scheme, please get in touch with one of our academic staff in the Energy Doctor Training Programme to discuss potential project ideas and the level of matched funding.
 Contact Dr Ying Jiang for more information.